-The Compliance Function monitors and ensures compliance of the activities of TTFC with Laws and Regulations.
+At TTFC, the compliance function is integrated in a Risk Management and Compliance function.
+The compliance function monitors and ensures compliance of the activities of TTFC with laws and regulations.
 It performs an annual compliance review of all the governance and risks related policies and principles to ensure corporate compliance with all applicable regulations; it checks the adequacy of compliance business measures; it ensures the reliability of the transmitted information and it ensures a regulatory monitoring process.
-The findings of the review are communicated in an annual Compliance Report to the Board of Directors of TTFC.
+The findings of the review are communicated in an annual Risk Management & Compliance Report to the Board of Directors of TTFC.
 Compliance is also represented at the regular management meetings.

 Since early 2019 the responsibility for the compliance function has been moved to the TTFC Management Board which is in line with FINMA's requirements and has been approved by the regulator.
+The operational activities of the Risk Management and Compliance function are supported by an external risk and compliance manager.